Emmanuella-Onos/Bootcamp-Campaign/README.md

 6. What is the age-group category of participants?
 7. Who is interested in our courses?

-## Data Source
+## Data Sourcing
 ---
-After understanding the business questions, I proceeded to Google Classroom to download the dataset which was in a CSV format.
+After understanding the business questions, I proceeded to download the dataset which was in a CSV format.
-Since it was stated that it was not clean, I proceeded to perform an exploratory data analysis.
+I performed an exploratory data analysis before taking it to Power Query to transform.

 ## Skill Demonstrated
 ---